 CLA is a branded dietary supplement as an appetite suppressant.
 However, human studies have shown that CLA has little impact on appetite and weight loss.

-Bitter orange is a type of orange that contains synephrine, a compound that can be effective in reducing appetite.
+Bitter orange is a type of orange that contains synephrine, a compound that can effectively reduce appetite.

-Synephrine is structurally similar to the popularly popular ephedrine, a weight loss drug, which has been banned from use in dietary supplements since 2004 due to serious side effects.
+Synephrine is structurally similar to the popular ephedrine, a weight-loss drug, which has been banned from dietary supplements since 2004 due to serious side effects.

 Bitter orange supplements are marketed to promote weight loss by reducing appetite and are available without a prescription.

-How It Works : Bitter orange is believed to stimulate weight loss by increasing your basal metabolic rate, or calories burned at rest, thereby stimulating the breakdown of fat and suppressing your appetite.
+How It Works: Bitter orange is believed to stimulate weight loss by increasing your basal metabolic rate or calories burned at rest, thereby enabling the breakdown of fat and suppressing your appetite.

-Because bitter orange is often combined with other compounds, such as caffeine, in weight loss supplements, its effectiveness is difficult to interpret.
+Because bitter orange is often combined with other compounds, such as caffeine, its effectiveness is difficult to interpret in weight loss supplements.

-A review of 23 studies found that 20 to 35 mg of synephrine per day increased metabolic rate and had a moderate impact on weight loss.
+A review of 23 studies found that 20 to 35 mg of synephrine per day increased metabolic rate and moderately impacted weight loss.

-However, some of the studies did not produce weight loss or even weight gain after treatment with synephrine.
+However, some studies did not produce weight loss or even weight gain after treatment with synephrine.